-This year we have seen three major malware attacks that affected businesses globally – WannaCry, Petya and Locky.
+In 2017, we saw three major Malware attacks that affected businesses globally – WannaCry, Petya and Locky.
 The global cyber security business KSN Data reported that they detected 342,566,061 malicious attacks worldwide in the second quarter of 2017.
-With the General Data Protection Regulation GDPR coming in to force on 25th May 2018, there is no better time to improve your cyber security strategy and prepare for GDPR compliance than now…
+With the General Data Protection Regulation (GDPR) coming in to force on 25th May 2018, there is no better time to improve your Cyber Security strategy and prepare for GDPR Compliance than now…

 The Cyber Essentials Scheme

 The Cyber Essentials certifications were designed by the UK Government to help businesses protect themselves from the growing risk of cyber attacks.
 There are two types of certification, Cyber Essentials standard which is self-certified and the Cyber Essentials Plus that is more comprehensive than the standard and awarded by an accredited assessor.
-The sections covered in the Cyber Essentials Plus criteria, provide a good framework to improve your business approach to cyber security.
-Find out more about Cyber Essentials here.
+The sections covered in the Cyber Essentials Plus criteria, provide a good framework to improve your business approach to Cyber Security.

 We explore these three products in brief below: